intelsdi-x/snap-plugin-collector-snmp/README.md

 ```
 $ git clone https://github.com/<yourGithubID>/snap-plugin-collector-snmp
 ```
-Build the plugin by running make in repo:
+Build the plugin by running `make` in the repo:
 ```
 $ make
 ```